this picture and the next one (2008)

-The Eiffel Tower is a beloved source of inspiration for creators of outsider environments.
-In a lot of sites this construct is reproduced, like in this one in Estonia.
+The Eiffel Tower is a beloved source of inspiration for creators of art environments.
+In a lot of sites this construction is reproduced, like in this one in Estonia.

 Life and works

 Jaan Alliksoo (1961?) has never been in Paris and he knows the Eiffel Tower only from picture postcards and the internet.
 He lives on the isle of Hiiumaa, in size the second isle of Estonia, situated in the northwestern part of the country, in the Baltic Sea, between Estonia and Sweden.